-It is a cold type ‘meze’ for starter and it is the most beloved ‘meze’ variety of social gatherings in Turkey.
-As it is a social gathering food; Lentil Balls mainly prepared at homes and you cannot widely find it in restaurant menus.
-This meze is inexpensive to make and for this reason, it may be considered as the best ‘party food’ among all youngsters.
+It is a cold type of meze for starters and it is the most beloved meze variety of social gatherings in Turkey.
+As it is a social gathering food; Lentil Balls are mainly prepared at home and you cannot widely find them on restaurant menus.
+This meze is inexpensive to make and for this reason, it may be considered as the best party food among all youngsters.

-If you want to give some extra taste to your Lentil Balls, you can serve it with romaine lettuce or iceberg lettuce.
-I always prefer to eat it with romaine lettuce because you can simply wrap more easily than the iceberg lettuce.
+If you want to give some extra taste to your Lentil Balls, you can serve them with romaine lettuce or iceberg lettuce.
+I always prefer to eat it with romaine lettuce because you can simply wrap it more easily than iceberg lettuce.

 The best part about this food is that it’s very healthy food for you.
 Lentil Balls meze is a very low-fat food.
 You can get high protein and fiber from the lentils and you get healthy carbs from the bulgur.
 You can keep this meal ready in your refrigerator for busy days.
 If you are in a rush, just eat a couple of lentil balls and you will see that it will make you feel full during the day.

 - 1 cup red lentils

 - 3 cups water

 - 1/2 bunch of spring onion finely chopped

 - 1 tbsp sweet red pepper paste

 - 1 teaspoon salt